 The individual components of our executive compensation program consist primarily of: (a) base salary, (b) annual, performance-based bonuses, (c) long-term equity incentives and (d) retirement savings opportunities and various other employee benefits.
 In addition, we provide protection for post-termination benefits in certain instances.
 We determine the appropriate level for each compensation component based in part, but not exclusively, on our understanding of the market in which we compete for talent, the unique skills and experience of our Named Executive Officers, the length of service of our Named Executive Officers, our overall performance and other considerations we deem relevant.
-We expect our compensation component for internal equity and consistency between Named Executive Officers with similar levels of responsibility.
+We expect our compensation committee to make compensation decisions that are consistent with our recruiting and retention goals.
+We review each compensation component for internal equity and consistency between Named Executive Officers with similar levels of responsibility.